So glad to hear you enjoyed it! Good luck with your remodel!

 This means satin finishes will stay current through all of that, making them the safest choice for the longest life of your floor.

 Although satin has been the most popular finish for the last few years, I predict matte will steal that title sometime over the next 5-7 years.

 There is a misconception that matte floors look dull or flat.
 I don’t think that’s the case at all.

-Matte floors make your house look contemporary, warm and expensive.
-Of course, a poor quality floor can look very dull with a matte finish, but a high-quality wood floor will look gorgeous.
+Matte floors make your house look contemporary and eye-catching.
+Of course, a poor-quality floor can look very dull with a matte finish, but a high-quality wood floor will look gorgeous.

-Last year I didn’t think it would last longer than the next decade.
+At first, I didn’t think matte floors would last longer than the next decade.
 However, matte is still trending up and I think this trend could last the lifetime of your floor.

 To refinish a typical wood floor you have to first sand, then refinish.
 It’s a bit of a process.
 However, with oiled wood, to refinish, you just add more oil.
 Simple as that.